SEED-platform/seed-website/docs/references.md

 ## Publications

+* Long, N., Swindler, A., Bergmann, H., Reagon, A., Held, A., & Longley, J. (2020). ["Standardizing City Benchmarking and Reporting: Use Cases in Consolidating Building Data with SEED"](./resources/Long-2020-Standardizing_City_Benchmarking.pdf), 2020 ACEEE Summer Study on Energy Efficiency in Buildings.

 * Taylor, C., Costa, M., Long, N. and Antonoff, J. ["A National Framework for Energy Audit Ordinances"](https://aceee.org/files/proceedings/2016/data/papers/9_448.pdf), In 2016 ACEEE Summer Study on Energy Efficiency in Buildings, pp. 448–459.
 Pacific Grove, CA.

 * Beddingfield, E., Duer-Balkind, M., Levine, A., Alschuler, E., and Brown, R. [“Putting Data to Work: Using Building Energy Performance Data to Expand the Market for Energy Efficiency in Buildings.”](https://aceee.org/files/proceedings/2016/data/papers/7_324.pdf) In 2016 ACEEE Summer Study on Energy Efficiency in Buildings, pp. 324–335.
 Pacific Grove, CA.